simonom/PyCHAM/README.md

 2. Download and install the package manager Anaconda using the following address and selecting the appropriate operating system version: https://www.anaconda.com/distribution/#download-section

+3. Ensure conda is operating correctly, the method varies between operating systems and is explained [here](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html)

-The following steps need are at the command line:
+The following steps are at the command line:

-3. cd into the directory where the PyCHAM package is stored.
+4. cd into the directory where the PyCHAM package is stored.

-4. Use the following command to install: conda env create -f PyCHAM_OSenv.yml -n PyCHAM, where OS is replaced by your operating system name (win (for Windows), lin (for Linux), mac (for Mac)).
+5. Use the following command to install: conda env create -f PyCHAM_OSenv.yml -n PyCHAM, where OS is replaced by your operating system name (win (for Windows), lin (for Linux), mac (for macOS)).

-5. Now the environment is setup you can activate it with the command: conda activate PyCHAM
+6. Activate the environment with the command: conda activate PyCHAM

 Install is complete, to run PyCHAM please see [Running](#Running).

 ## Install via pip

+1) Ensure that swig is installed on your system.
+For example, for macOS, a command at the command line like: brew install swig , and for linux a command at the command line like: sudo apt install swig

+2) Ensure that eigen is available on your system.
+For example, for macOS, a command at the command line like: brew install eigen, and for linux, download the latest stable eigen release [here](http://eigen.tuxfamily.org/index.php?title=Main_Page#Download), then unzip and move the unzipped folder into the /usr/local/include folder using a command at the command line like: sudo mv eigen-3.3.9 /usr/local/include

+3) Create a virtual environment in a suitable location running with at least python3.6.
+For example, if your command line recognises python3.6 as python3.6, the command to make a virtual environment called 3env on macOS is: python3.6 -m venv 3env.
+Note that python3.6 in this example should be replaced with the appropriate command for recognising python on your machine (often just python).

+4) Activate this environment.
+For example, for a virtual environment called 3env on macOS and linux the command at the command line is: source 3env/bin/activate.
+For example, for a virtual environment called 3env on Windows the command at the command line is: .\3env\Scripts\activate

+5) openbabel must be installed separately to PyCHAM, begin by downloading and unzipping the tar file (file name containing .tar.) for the latest version of openbabel on [github](https://github.com/openbabel/openbabel/releases).
+Note that the unzipped version can be stored in the Downloads folder for the installation process.

 The following steps are at the command line:

-1) Create a virtual environment in a suitable location running with at least python3.6.
-For example, for python 3.6, the command to produce a virtual environment called 36env on Mac is: python3.6 -m venv 36env

-2) Activate this environment, e.g. for a virtual environment called 36env: source 36env/bin/activate
+6) At the command line cd into the unzipped openbabel folder, for example: cd openbabel-3.1.1

+7) Create a build directory: mkdir build

+8) Change into the build directory: cd build

+9) Using cmake, prepare the openbabel build files.
+This requires several specifications, the -DCMAKE_INSTALL_PREFIX specification should be the path to the site-packages folder of the virtual environment created above: cmake -DRUN_SWIG=ON -DPYTHON_BINDINGS=ON -DCMAKE_INSTALL_PREFIX=~/3env/lib/python3.6/site-packages ..

+9a) If the above command causes a message at the command prompt that eigen cannot be found this can be fixed by stating its location, for example: cmake .. -DRUN_SWIG=ON -DPYTHON_BINDINGS=ON -DCMAKE_INSTALL_PREFIX=~/3env/lib/python3.6/site-packages -DEIGEN3_INCLUDE_DIR=/usr/local/Cellar/eigen/3.3.9/include/eigen3

+10) Complete installation with: make install

+11) Test that openbabel is functioning with: python

+11a) Then inside the python interpreter use: import openbabel

+11b) If this works fine (no error message) continue to step 12 If this returns: ModuleNotFoundError: No module named 'openbabel', then quit the python interpreter: quit()

+11c) If error seen in step above, add the openbabel path to the python path, for example: export PYTHONPATH=~/3env/lib/python3.6/site-packages/lib/python3.6/site-packages/openbabel:$PYTHONPATH

+12) Test that pybel is functioning with: python

+12a) Then inside the python interpreter use: import pybel

+12b) If no error message seen continue to next step.
+During testing this threw a relative import error which was corrected by changing the relevant line (given in the error message) in the pybel.py file (file location given in the error message) from "from . import openbabel as ob" to "import openbabel as ob"

-3) Ensure pip is up to date: pip install --upgrade pip
+13) Ensure pip and wheel up to date: pip install --upgrade pip wheel

-4) Install PyCHAM and its dependencies in this virtual environment: python -m pip install --no-cache-dir --upgrade PyCHAM
+14) Install PyCHAM and its dependencies in the virtual environment: python -m pip install --upgrade PyCHAM

 Install is complete, to run PyCHAM please see [Running](#Running).